-We walk down the street and halt opposite a strange, dry fountain.
+Much strengthened we stroll on and cross the street opposite a strange, dry fountain.
 It was donated to the town in 1909 and has only recently been returned to this, its original site.
 The structure used to grace the entrance to the Market Yard we have just left behind.
 When they moved it, the builders unfortunately forgot to install either running water or a drain, thereby converting a useful civic amenity into a rather peculiar ornament.
 This is what it says:

 is placed here

 born May 15th 1838